Remember when catching a ride meant standing on a street corner and waving your arm at every yellow cab that passed?

 What is Ride Sharing?

-Ride Sharing Industry Overview
+Ride Sharing Industry Growth Overview (2017 – 2024)

 The ride sharing industry began in 2009 with the launch of Uber, offering a new way to book rides through mobile apps.
 It quickly gained popularity for its convenience and affordability.
 Over the years, companies like Lyft, DiDi, Ola, and Grab joined the market, driving its global expansion.